 - Oral pills (Micronor®, Ovrette®, NOR-QD®, Camila®, Jolivette®, Errin®, Nora-BE®).

 - Mirena® IUD – www.mirena-us.com

-The Mirena® IUD releases progestins, but only low levels are absorbed into the blood stream.
-It may, therefore, be a particularly suitable contraceptive method in individuals with a history of thrombosis or thrombophilia.
+The Mirena® IUD and the Skyla® IUD release progestins, but only low levels are absorbed into the blood stream.
+They may, therefore, be particularly suitable contraceptive methods in individuals with a history of thrombosis or thrombophilia.

 The Published Studies

 Only a few studies investigating the risk for VTE with progestin-only contraceptives exist [1-6,8,9,11].
 A recent summary of the first of these 5 published studies concludes that (a) the risk of VTE with progestin-only contraceptives is poorly investigated and (b) that there may be a slightly elevated VTE risk [ref 7].
 Since then a study has shown a statistically significant 3-4 fold increased risk of VTE with injectable progestin-only contraceptives, but no increased risk with progestin-releasing IUD [ref 8].
 An additional study also suggests that progestins-only contraceptives may be associated with a higher risk for VTE [ref 9].
 While a very recent review article [ref 10] has concluded that “progestogen-only contraceptives are not associated with an increased risk of VTE”, the article did not take reference to the two most recently published studies [ref 8,9]; its conclusion is, therefore, not up-to-date.